mlpack/blog/doc/tutorials/Kirill2017Week02.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 2
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 2
+@page Kirill2017WeekTwo Cross-Validation and Hyper-Parameter Tuning - Week 2
-Date: 2017-06-12 11:00:00
+@date 2017-06-12 11:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekTwo Cross-Validation and Hyper-Parameter Tuning - Week 2

 During the second week I was working on tools that allow to check whether a given class has a method with particular name and form